olivemckenzie2003/belly-button-challenge/README.md

 Bar Chart, Bubble chart.
-An individual's demographic information, Gauge Chart and Test Subject Id Number dropdown chart are all displayed in dashboard
+An individual's demographic information, Gauge Chart and Test Subject Id Number dropdown chart are all displayed in a dashboard